nournahtay/BiomarkerDiscovery-Hackbio/Stage 2/Stage 2: The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Glioblastoma.md

-# **The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Lactation Cells**
+# **The Gene Expression Interpretation & Downstream Functional Enrichment Analysis of Glioblastoma**

 Authors: Nour Nahtay (@NourNahtay), Merylin Ogunlola (@MerylinO) Princess Beatrice Sunday-Jimmy (@LaidyCharm), Onare Opeyemi Mary (@Onare)

-The aim of this paper is to interpret a dataset of 590+ gene expression results of lactation cells under different conditions.
+The aim of this analysis is to interpret a glioblastoma gene expression dataset and study the pathways affected by these genes.

 Dataset: https://raw.githubusercontent.com/HackBio-Internship/public_datasets/main/Cancer2024/glioblastoma.csv